gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## First time using the Issue Board

-The first time you navigate to your Issue Board, you will be presented with the two special lists (**Backlog** and **Done**) and a welcoming message that gives you two options.
-You can either create a predefined set of labels and add their corresponding lists to the Issue Board or opt-out and use your own lists.
+The first time you navigate to your Issue Board, you will be presented with the two default lists (**Backlog** and **Done**) and a welcoming message that gives you two options.
+You can either create a predefined set of labels and create their corresponding lists to the Issue Board or opt-out and use your own lists.

 ![Issue Board welcome message](img/issue_board_welcome_message.png)

-If you choose to use and add the default lists, they will appear as empty because the labels associated to them will not exist up until that moment, which means the system has no way of populating them automatically.
-It'll be the users' job to add individual issues to them.
+If you choose to use and create the predefined lists, they will appear as empty because the labels associated to them will not exist up until that moment, which means the system has no way of populating them automatically.
+That's of course if the predefined labels don't already exist.
+If any of them does exist, the list will be created and filled with the issues that have that label.

 ## Creating a new list